telerik/maui-docs/controls/datagrid/overview.md

 ---
 title: Overview
-page_title: .NET MAUI DataGrid Documentation - Overview
+page_title: .NET MAUI DataGrid Overview
-description: Try out the best-in-class .NET MAUI DataGrid control with out-of-the-box support for operations like sorting, filtering and grouping, editing, and more.
+description: ".NET MAUI DataGrid is a control that allows you to visualize and edit tabular data in your .NET MAUI apps."
 position: 0
 previous_url: /controls/datagrid/datagrid-overview
 slug: datagrid-overview